alexandrecuer/sharebox/README.md

 ### Use local file system for storage
-Document storage is configured for Amazon S3 but using local file system is possible
+Document storage is configured for Amazon S3 but using local file system is possible.
+In that case, the aws-sdk gem is no more needed.

 Remove the paperclip section in the \config\environments\developpment.rb
 ```